-B Providing opportunities for boys and girls to play games can be fun.
+B Providing opportunities for children to play games can be fun.
 However, it can also provide opportunities for unwanted behavior such as bullying or excluding children.
 Help children focus on respecting others and being polite.

 LOVING AND SERVING GOD

 Invite the children to help clean up the space.